jacygao/jacygao.github.io/content/post/event-sourcing.md

 author: "Jacy Gao"
 ---

 Many years ago, I implemented a system based on the concept of Event Sourcing.
 Years later, I realised my understanding of Event Sourcing had been wrong this whole time.
-I decided to write up this article to summerise everything I was wrong about Event Sourcing.
+I decided to write up this article to summarise everything I was wrong about Event Sourcing.

-# Event vs State
+# State vs Event

 The very first thing i was wrong about Event Sourcing is how I understood the definition of Event Sourcing.